Iron tris(dimethyldithiocarbamate)

 Iron tris(dimethyldithiocarbamate) is the coordination complex of iron with dimethyldithiocarbamate with the formula Fe(S_{2}CNMe_{2})_{3} (Me = methyl).
 It is marketed as a fungicide.

 Synthesis, structure, bonding

 Iron tris(dithiocarbamate)s are typically are prepared by salt metathesis reactions.

 Iron tris(dimethyldithiocarbamate) is an octahedral coordination complex of iron(III) with D_{3} symmetry.

 Spin crossover (SCO) was first observed in 1931 by Cambi et al. who discovered anomalous magnetic behavior for the tris(N,N-dialkyldithiocarbamatoiron(III) complexes.
 The spin states of these complexes are sensitive to the nature of the amine substituents.

 Reactions

-Iron tris(dithiocarbamate)s react with nitric oxide to give a nitrosyl complex:
+Iron tris(dithiocarbamate)s react with nitric oxide to give the green nitrosyl complex: